muawia-data-analyst/SQL-Data-Cleaning-Layoffs/README.md

-# Data Cleaning Project — Layoffs Dataset (SQL)
+# Data Cleaning Project, Layoffs Dataset (SQL)

 ## Overview
 A full data cleaning project on a real-world dataset of global company layoffs (2020–2023), using MySQL.
-Raw data was full of duplicates, inconsistent text formatting, and missing values — this project takes it from messy to analysis-ready.
+Raw data was full of duplicates, inconsistent text formatting, and missing values, this project takes it from messy to analysis-ready.

 ## Objective
 To practice professional data cleaning workflow in SQL: working in staging tables (never touching raw data directly), removing duplicates safely, standardizing inconsistent values, and handling missing data logically.